akdimitri/RRAM_COMPILER/README.md

 The second version creates a fully verified 256x256 RRAM array in 3970.3 seconds, while it takes 22132.72 seconds for a 512x512 array.

 The following table presents the timing for every function involved in the RRAM creation and verification.
 The most time is consumed by PEX.
-Small variations of same size on differnet runs may be due to server cpus involved, servers usage etc.
+Small variations of same size on different runs may be due to server cpus involved, servers usage etc.

 |SIZE | IMPLEMENTATION   | DRC       | LVS       | PEX         | SETUP       | TOTAL       |
 |---  | ---              | ---       | ---       | ---         | ---         | ---         |